Skip to content

 • L_final

-validated and weighted labels
+validated and weighted labels (human/audit friendly form)

 • confidence_global